Mary Livermore: Career

-After graduating from the seminary in 1836, she stayed there as a teacher for two years.
-In 1839, she started a job as a tutor on a Virginia plantation, and after witnessing the cruel institution of slavery, she became an abolitionist.
-She also began work with the temperance movement at this time, identified with the Washington Temperance Reform and an editor for a juvenile temperance paper.
+After graduating from the seminary, she remained there for two years teaching Latin and French.
+In 1839, she was hired as a family teacher on a Virginia plantation, where she became an abolitionist after witnessing the treatment of slaves.
+She also began work with the temperance movement at this time; she was associated with the Washington Temperance Reform and was an editor for a juvenile temperance paper.
 In 1842, she left the plantation to take charge of a private school in Duxbury, Massachusetts, where she worked for three years.
-She also taught at Charlestown, Massachusetts.
+She also taught at Charlestown.

-She married Daniel P. Livermore, a Universalist minister in May 1845, and in 1857, they moved to Chicago.
+She married Daniel P. Livermore, a Universalist minister, in May 1845, and in 1857, they moved to Chicago.
 In that year, her husband established the New Covenant, a Universalist journal of which she became associate editor for twelve years, during which time she frequently contributed to periodicals of her denomination and edited the Lily.

 As a member of the Republican party, Livermore campaigned for Abraham Lincoln in the 1860 presidential election.
-In the Chicago Wigwam in 1860, Livermore was the only woman reporter assigned a location for work amidst over hundreds of male reporters.
+At the party convention in the Chicago Wigwam, she was the only woman reporter accredited.
 She published a collection of nineteen essays entitled Pen Pictures in 1863.